Who are we?

-We ask you not to provide information that will identify you in your responses and comments on this website.
+We ask you not to provide information that will identify you in your written answers to questions and comments on this website.

 You do not need to submit any equalities or postcode information if you do not want to.
 KCC is committed to the principle that all our customers have the right to equality and fairness in the way they are treated and in the services that they receive.
 Any information you do give will be used to see if there are any differences in views for different groups of people, and to check if services are being delivered in a fair and reasonable way.

-No personal information which can identify you, such as your name or email address, will be used in producing reports.
+No personal information which can identify you, such as your name or email address, will be used in producing public reports.
 We will follow our Data Protection policies to keep your information secure and confidential.
-Your equality data will be anonymised (registration information will be removed) before it is shared with other teams in KCC or to external organisations who have been commissioned on individual projects to undertake analysis and reporting on our engagement and consultation activities.
+Your equality data will be anonymised (registration information will be removed) before it is shared with any external organisations who have been commissioned on individual projects to undertake analysis and reporting on our engagement and consultation activities.